legumeinfo/microservices/.github/CONTRIBUTING.md

 #### Create a new issue

 If you spot a problem with the microservices, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
-If a related issue doesn't exist, you can open a new issue using.
+If a related issue doesn't exist, you can open a new issue.

 #### Solve an issue